yugabyte/yugabyte-db/docs/content/preview/quick-start-yugabytedb-managed/_index.md

 #### YugabyteDB Managed

 - You have a cluster deployed in YugabyteDB Managed.
-To get started, use the Quick start.
 - You downloaded the cluster CA certificate and added your computer to the cluster IP allow list.
 Refer to [Before you begin](../yugabyte-cloud/cloud-quickstart/cloud-build-apps/cloud-add-ip/).

 #### Other packages